nadang18/LoL-Statistic-Analysis/README.md

   frameborder="0"
 ></iframe>
 > Here we observe a p-value of 0.982, which is greater than the 0.05 threshold, thus we fail to reject the null hypothesis.

 Our test shows us that our observed TVD is well within our range of generated TVD, meaning that the distribution between two group is not statistically significant.
 Thus with a **p-value** of 0.982, which is greater than our significant threhold, we fail to reject the null hypothesis.
 This then suggests that the missingness of **split** is independent of side, thus MAR fails.

 ---

 # Hypothesis Testing
+In this section of our research project, we wil aim to analyze and assess the relationship between the number of epic jungle monster objectives secured and their likelyhood of winning a game.
+Below are our statistics for this permutation test to assess such relationship:

+- **Null Hypothesis H<sub>(0)</sub>**: There is no relationship between the number of epic objectives a team secures and their likelihood of winning.
+The number of epic objectives is unrelated to the game result; observed differences are due to random chance.
+- **Alternative Hypothesis H<sub>(1)</sub>**: Teams that secure more epic objectives (dragons, barons, etc.) are more likely to win the game.
+- **Test Statistic**: Differences in mean

+Running our permutaiton test at a significant level of 5%, we get the following result:
+<iframe
+  src="assets/fig7.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ---